Dogs are wonderful, quirky and unique creatures. They come in all shapes, sizes and colors.

 So, what is the reason why Chow Chows Have Blue-Black Tongues?

+Chow Chows blue-black tongues is caused by an increase in pigmentation.
 It is a question experts and scientists have longed tried to answer, but as yet, there is no scientific reason or advantage to having a blue-black tongue.
-It is caused by an increase in pigmentation.

 For us humans, extra pigmentation shows as birthmarks and freckles.
 In the Chow Chow and other breeds, this shows as spots on the tongue or a completely blue-black tongue.